greenturtle135/MBiol_model_outputs/README.md

 3. Do different aspects of social centrality predict parasitome or microbiome richness?

+      a.
+Relationship between gut parasitome richness and microbiome richness

+      b.
+Testing the difference of the effects of social centrality metrics on parasitome or microbiome richness.

 See HTML files for the full outputs from models constructed for each question.
 I included the Rmd. files and all model files (.rds).